piux2/learn_gno/index.md

 ## Learn

-Why we want to learn a new language?
+Why do we want to learn a new language?

 Bank